News / Record Keeping That Actually Helps Your Breedin...

 Weekly (during breeding season): Check which females are approaching key milestones (expected ovulation, expected shed, expected lay).
 Adjust monitoring accordingly.

 Monthly: Review sales.
 What sold?
-What's sitting?
+What is sitting?
 Do prices need adjusting?

 End of season: Full review.
 Which pairings worked?
-Which didn't?
+Which did not?
 Which animals produced well?
 Which underperformed?
 What will you do differently next year?

 Why Spreadsheets Fail

-Spreadsheets are flexible, but that's also their weakness.
+Spreadsheets are flexible, but that is also their weakness.

 - No structure means you have to build everything yourself